chauff/cse1500-web-transcripts/README.md

 - **Lecture 3** ([2018/19 transcript](Lecture-3.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-javascript.pdf)) on **JavaScript** (client-side): functions as first-class citizens, object creation, basic constructor, prototype-based constructor, module, WebConsole, scoping, events and the DOM
   - Required readings:
     - Chapter 4 of the [web course book](http://shop.oreilly.com/product/0636920030621.do)
-  - Recommended activity:
+  - Recommended activities:
     - [Interactive exercises for Lecture 3](nodeschool-exercises.md)
+    - Listen to this podcast on [debugging](https://syntax.fm/show/047/how-to-get-better-at-debugging)
   - Recommended readings:
     - [Learning JavaScript design patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/), in particular the sections on the [constructor pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#constructorpatternjavascript) and the [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).
     - MDN's introduction to [JavaScript objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects)
     - [What the f*ck JavaScript](https://github.com/denysdovhan/wtfjs) - a list of funny and tricky JavaScript examples
     - [A blog post on why the dynamic nature of JavaScript makes optimization tricky](https://v8project.blogspot.com/2017/09/elements-kinds-in-v8.html)
     - A good blog post on [why we need all those fancy tools for JavaScript development nowadays](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70)
-    - A good podcast on [debugging](https://syntax.fm/show/047/how-to-get-better-at-debugging)
     - [Blog post about recent research on JavaScript libraries](https://blog.acolyer.org/2018/06/20/conflictjs-finding-and-understanding-conflicts-between-javascript-libraries/)
     - [Learn how to debug with Firefox devtools](https://mozilladevelopers.github.io/playground/debugger)
     - Jimmy Lin's [words](http://ceur-ws.org/Vol-2167/keynote1.pdf) on JavaScript ... "_So, the future is. . .
 JavaScript?
 Once  we get beyond the fact that JavaScript is an undeniably shitty language on which to build an interlingual execution platform, there is at least some so-crazy-it-might-actually-work appeal to this idea._"